 Representative cases have included:

 - General Dynamics v.
-United States (09-1398); The Boeing Company v.
-United States (09-1302), which determined whether the government cannot maintain its claim against a party (for more than $2 billion) when it invokes the state-secrets privilege to completely deny that party a defense to the claim.
+United States; The Boeing Company v.
+United States (131 S. Ct.
+1900), which determined whether the government cannot maintain its claim against a party (for more than $2 billion) when it invokes the state-secrets privilege to completely deny that party a defense to the claim.

 - Federal Communications Commission v.
-Fox Television Stations (10-1293), in which the court held that because the Commission failed to give Fox or ABC fair notice prior to the broadcasts in question that fleeting expletives and momentary nudity could be found actionably indecent, the Commission’s standards as applied to these broadcasts were unconstitutionally vague.
+Fox Television Stations (132 S. Ct.
+2307), in which the court held that because the Commission failed to give Fox or ABC fair notice prior to the broadcasts in question that fleeting expletives and momentary nudity could be found actionably indecent, the Commission’s standards as applied to these broadcasts were unconstitutionally vague.

 Carter was named to the 2013 National Law Journal list of The 100 Most Influential Lawyers in America.
 He was also named one of the 2012 Lawyers of the Year in the area of Litigation - Regulatory Enforcement by Best Lawyers.
+Washingtonian magazine named Carter to its 2013 list of Washington’s Best Lawyers as one of the region’s “best legal minds” for his Supreme Court practice.
 He has been listed in the top 10 among Super Lawyers magazine’s Top 100 lawyers in Washington, from 2007-2013 based on a vote of peers, and also earned a spot on Law360’s list of Appellate MVPs that year.
 Carter was honored as one of “The Decade’s Most Influential Lawyers” in 2010 by the National Law Journal.
 Recognized as one of the lawyers who has “defined a decade” with “a reputation as the point man for high-level appellate cases,” Carter was noted in the Journal for his successful representation of clients in the Supreme Court, and his pro bono and other appellate representations.
 A year earlier, Carter was named one of the “90 Greatest Washington Lawyers of the Last 30 Years” by the Legal Times.
 In 2007, he received the Lewis F. Powell Award for Business Advocacy given by the National Chamber Litigation Center, the public policy law firm of the U.S. Chamber of Commerce.
-He was also selected by his peers to be included in the 2007 Edition of The Best Lawyers in America in the specialty of Appellate Law and has been listed every year since.
+He was also selected by his peers to be included in the 2007 edition of The Best Lawyers in America in the specialty of Appellate Law and has been listed every year since.

 Carter’s practice has been featured in articles in the American Lawyer, Business Week, Legal Times, The National Law Journal, USA Today and Legal Business (a publication in England).